 Each country is known for what makes it unique and fashionable.
 There are 195 countries in the world, which means that when each state is named, people recognize it because of its different criteria and characteristics.
-Some are known for their climate, flora and fauna, some for famous cities, monuments, history, and some for kitchen and many other things.
-Naturally, the most beautiful and most exciting memories are of people traveling to these countries.
-When you go to the country, you get a chance to get acquainted with its history, observe its nature, communicate with the locals, and enjoy their meals.
-The unforgettable experience you will have can change your standard or known opinions and views about the country.
+Some are known for their climate, flora and fauna, some for famous cities, monuments, history, and some for cuisine and many other things.
+And of course, the most beautiful and most exciting memories are from people who have these countries.
+When you go to the country, you get a chance to get acquainted with its history, observe its nature, communicate with the locals, and enjoy their cuisine.
+The unforgettable experience you will have can definitely change your standard or known opinions and views about the country.

 1. The capital of Germany has not always been Berlin!

 Moreover, Germany is the country with the most popular type of bread in the world.
-Bread is an indispensable and most important part of German cuisine.
-It is impossible to go more than a few meters without seeing the bakery while walking in the cities.
-Around 300 different types of bread are cooked in the country.
+It is an indispensable and most important part of German cuisine.
+It is impossible to go more than a few meters without seeing the bakery while walking in the streets.
+Around 300 different types of bread are being cooked in the country.
 This figure does not include the different kinds of bread that are made across regions.
-Besides, about 1,200 baking rolls and candies are cooked.
+Besides, about 1,200 baking rolls and candies are being cooked as well.
 The Germans, of course, opened the museum for their favorite food.
 The country has two bakery museums in Ulm and Ebergötzen.

 3. On the first day of the first grade, each child is given a giant cone packed with toys and candy